 Vertical CAV infection leads to immunosuppression of the infected chick, reducing the effectiveness of vaccination programs and increasing the likelihood of a pool of adventitious infections in the flock.
 As such, clinical CAV infection may reduce the overall health of a flock and increase the chances of other diseases in the flock that may have human and food safety implications.

-CAV is a particularly hardy virus and difficult to eradicate from the housing environment.
-It is resistant to high temperatures and many commonly used disinfectants.
+CAV is a particularly resistant virus and difficult to eradicate from the housing environment.
+CAV remains active after heating at 70°C for 1 h and is resistant to many commonly used disinfectants, including lipid solvents, such as ether or chloroform, and pH 3 (Gowthaman, 2019).
+Implementation of stringent biosecurity measures and keeping the other immunosuppressive viral diseases under control by vaccination are essential for controlling the infection.
 The use of rigorous cleaning out methods combined with hypochlorite, iodoform or formalin is recommended.
 Virus is excreted in faeces so scrupulous attention to clothing and footwear is required by personnel and control of dusts may be important.

 National and International Control Policy